plgd-dev/doc/content/en/docs/features/control-plane/jetstream.md

 - `ownerID` is the owner of the device.
 It is calculated as `uuid.NewV5(uuid.NamespaceURL, value of JWT ownerClaim)`.
 - `deviceID` is the UUID of the device.
 - `hrefID` is the identifier of resource.
 It is calculated as `uuid.NewV5(uuid.NamespaceURL, href)`, where the `href` is a resource path. (eg "/oic/d").
-- `serviceType` is a type of service like `coap-gateway`.

-### Events
+### Device events

-Each event is compressed by [snappy](https://github.com/google/snappy) and encoded in protobuf [event envelope](https://github.com/plgd-dev/hub/blob/main/resource-aggregate/cqrs/eventbus/pb/eventbus.proto).
+Each event is compressed by [snappy](https://github.com/google/snappy) and encoded in protobuf [devices event envelope](https://github.com/plgd-dev/hub/blob/main/resource-aggregate/cqrs/eventbus/pb/eventbus.proto).
 The event envelope consist of `Event.data` containing the event and `Event.event_type` describing the type of the event.

-### Service events

-- `plgd.service-types.{serviceType}.metadata.{eventType}` publishes metadata events of types `servicemetadataupdated` for service type `serviceType`.

-### Device events

 #### Resource links